kvark/vange-rs/docs/_posts/2019-12-19-gpu-collisions.md

 ### Simulation step

-The rest of the simulation logic is contained in a big fat compute job doing a step.
+The rest of the simulation logic is contained in a big fat [compute job](https://github.com/kvark/vange-rs/blob/master/res/shader/physics/body_step.glsl) doing a step.
 It, once again, launches a thread per game object.
 The logic of a thread is straightforward but heavy on computation:
   1. apply player controls to the engine parameters
   2. process the impulses from the moving wheels
   3. process the gravity and spring forces
   4. apply the drag force
   5. update position and orientation

-This is largely the same logic as we have on the CPU path, just operating on fields of our main storage buffer. [wgpu-rs](https://github.com/gfx-rs/wgpu-rs) makes sure the effect of these updates are visible to consequent compute and rendering jobs, taking care of the synchronization.
+This is largely the same logic as we have on the CPU path, just operating on fields of our main storage buffer. [wgpu-rs](https://github.com/gfx-rs/wgpu-rs) makes sure the effects of these updates are visible to consequent compute and rendering jobs, taking care of the synchronization.

-The whole loop is done multiple times per frame, based on the configurable maximum delta time.
+The whole loop is done [multiple times](https://github.com/kvark/vange-rs/blob/5a460719ead2f102d6824315f0e38c4312e57f6c/bin/road/game.rs#L579) per frame, based on the configurable maximum delta time.
 This ensures the stability of the simulation equations.
 On slower GPUs, we may end up in a situation where the GPU just can't keep up with the work, given that the longer it takes, the more iterations it would be asked to do.

 ### Readback

 This is all cool, but what if we need to know the actual position of an object on CPU at any point?
 For example, for AI decision making, unless that part goes on the GPU in the future as well :)

-Every frame, we request a copy of the positional data into a separate buffer.
+Every frame, we [request a copy](https://github.com/kvark/vange-rs/blob/5a460719ead2f102d6824315f0e38c4312e57f6c/src/render/body.rs#L797-L805) of the positional data into a separate buffer.
 Once this copy is done on the GPU, we map this buffer on CPU, read the data, and update the CPU-mirror of the affected objects.
 Since there are multiple frames in flight, these download buffers need to be ring-buffered. `wgpu-rs` takes responsibility of deferring the actual mapping of the contents to a point where the buffers are no longer used by the GPU.